maninkari/ictest/README.md

 this command will use `./customers.txt` as input file.

-To write the output of the process to stdout instead of out.txt use the --out flag.
+To write the output of the process to `stdout` instead of `out.txt` use the `--out` flag.
 This will print the output to the terminal.

 ```
 ./index.js --file=customers.txt --out
+4       Ian Kehoe
+5       Nora Dempsey
+6       Theresa Enright
+8       Eoin Ahearn
+...
 ```

-To change the default distance from the Dublin office (100Km) use the --distance parameter
+To change the default distance from the Dublin office (100Km) use the `--distance` parameter

 ```
 ./index.js --file=customers.txt --out --distance=200
 ```

-To pipe a file to the application use the --in flag (or just -)
+To pipe a file to the application use the `--in` flag (or just `-`)

 ```
 cat ./customers.txt | ./index.js -